Nanibucky/AWS_Chatbot/README.md

 ![Chatbot Interface](https://github.com/Nanibucky/AWS_Chatbot/blob/main/source/cover%20page.jpg)

 A lightweight, user-friendly chatbot application powered by Foundation models via AWS Bedrock.
 This application consists of a FastAPI backend and a Streamlit frontend for a seamless chat experience.

 ## Features

 - 💬 Interactive chat interface with conversation history
 - 🧠 Powered by Bedrock FM's
-- 🔄 Session management with conversation persistence
+- 🔄 Advanced conversation management for coherent, context-aware dialogues
 - 🌐 FastAPI for easy integration
 - 📱 Responsive web interface built with Streamlit